axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-08-005-the-fiat-system-has-been-good.markdown

 ---
 layout:   post
-title:    "The Fiat System Has Been Good - 05"
+title:    "The Fiat System Has Been Good - 05 of 12"
 subtitle: "TEMPLATE"
 authors:  "Matt Perez"
 image:    "icon-fiat-has-been-good.svg"